agiliq/django-design-patterns/source/workflow.rst

 Your code would be using conforming to pep8, which are the standard coding guidelines. `Pep8.py <http://pypi.python.org/pypi/pep8>`_ can check your code for deviations.

-Use pyflakes for static analysis.
+Use one code analyzer for static analysis.
 ----------------------------------------------------------------
-`Pyflakes <http://pypi.python.org/pypi/pyflakes>`_ can find out some common mistakes.
+* `Pyflakes <http://pypi.python.org/pypi/pyflakes>`_ can find out some common mistakes.
+* `Pylint <http://www.pylint.org/>`_ code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells (as defined in Martin Fowler's Refactoring book).

 Run it after each deploy.

 Use a bug tracking tool.